Nonlinearity mediated miscibility dynamics of mass-imbalanced binary Bose Einstein condensate for circular atomtronics: Introduction

-The natural abundances of isotopes are mostly in the form of mixtures.
-Often, a particular isotope is required in pure form and thus, isotope separation has been an enduring problem in science.
-Separation of stable isotopes involves methods such as diffusion or centrifugation \cite{IsoSep}, ion-exchange chromatography \cite{hosoe1988separation}, light-induced drift isotope separation (LIDIS) \cite{streater1987light,streater1988enhanced} \emph{etc.}, which rely on the difference in the isotopic mass, isotopic charge and isotopic shift in atomic or molecular spectral lines, respectively.
-The isotopes of the alkali metals can be separated from an isotopic mixture of Bose-Einstein condensate (BEC), where phase separation is exploited by tuning the interspecies Feshbach resonance \cite{papp2008tunable,wen2020effects,kumar2017vortex}.
+Among the many fascinating phenomena observed, phase separation has been the subject of significant interest, where the miscible-immiscible transition is controlled by tuning the interspecies Feshbach resonance \cite{papp2008tunable,wen2020effects,kumar2017vortex}.
 One could note that the regime of separation for the ground state of the two species lies at the greater values of the interspecies interaction \cite{wen2012controlling,wen2020effects,cikojevic2018harmonically}.
-This is because, at higher values of interspecies interaction, the energy of the inhomogeneous state is lower than that of the homogeneous state, which favours the spatial separation of the isotopes.
-The isotope separation is also predicted for a BEC mixture under the Thomas-Fermi limit \cite{ao1998binary,riboli2002topology,jezek2002interaction}.
+This is because, at higher values of interspecies interaction, the energy of the inhomogeneous state is lower than that of the homogeneous state, which favours the spatial separation of the components.
+The phase separation is also predicted for a BEC mixture under the Thomas-Fermi limit \cite{ao1998binary,riboli2002topology,jezek2002interaction}.
 Experimental observation of spatial separation is also achieved, but by neglecting the role of mass-imbalance between the isotopes \cite{papp2008tunable}.
 The miscible-immiscible transition is shown in the absence of an external trap, where the transition is governed by the strength of the interspecies interaction in comparison to the intraspecies interaction \cite{ao1998binary}.